-The included OMCI Managed Entities (ME) are a subset of G.988 and must be supported by any vendor Domain 1 (D1) implementation for AT&T. Each ME and its associated attributes are included and updated from G.988 to ensure both OLT and ONU required or expected behavior is clear.
+The included OMCI Managed Entities (ME) are a subset of G.988 and must be supported by a vendor Domain 1 (D1) implementations for AT&T current FTTP network including 3rd party ONT's.
+Each ME and its associated attributes are included and updated from G.988 to ensure both OLT and ONU required or expected behavior is clear.

-Specific OMCI ME updates or requirements related to Domain 2 (D2) implementations will be added in future revisions of this document.
+Specific OMCI ME updates or requirements related to future Domain 2 (D2) implementations will be added in future revisions of this document.